Enmar123/degeneracy_corrector/README.md

-degeneracy_corrector
+# degeneracy_corrector

-This pkg aims to provide a map->odom transform that will correct the positioning of a degenerate odom->base_link transform.
+This pkg aims to detect, filter, and correct degenerate odometry messages.

-The node takes in the bool topic /is_degenerate as well as the /odom topic to be corrected and the target /odom.
-Upon recieving true for /is_degenerate the current and target /odom is evaluated.
-The node then creates a /tf topic from map_frame to odom_frame that shifts the degenerate/odom to the target/odom relative to the map_frame.
+### Use-Case
+The non-degenerate odometries can be combined to obtain a better localization estimate using the robot_localization package.

+### I/O
 Topics in

-  * /is_degenerate
-  * /odom
+  * Bool:     /is_degen
-  * /odom
+  * Odometry: /odom

 Topics out

-  * /tf
+  * Odometry: /odom

+### Nodes
+degen_detector

+  * Compares the velocities of 3-9 odometry messages and marks outliers as degenerate

+degen_filter

+  * Prevents publishing of an odometrty if marked degenerate.
+  * Adds correction factor to odometry preventing drift while degenerate.